adamggrim/textwarp/README.md

     pip3 install git+https://github.com/adamggrim/textwarp.git
     ```

 4. **Make sure the `textwarp` command is on your system PATH**: Try to run `textwarp` from the command line.
-If the console does not recognize the command, it was not installed on your system PATH.
+If the console cannot find the command, it was not installed on your system PATH.

     To resolve this, follow these steps: